Anders-Telus/github-templates-demo/graphql/Capabilities.md

 [SuperGraph](https://www.apollographql.com/docs/studio/federated-graphs/)

+-Please see our example here [SuperGraph](https://github.com/telus/reference-application-poc/blob/feature/AG-41/graphql/supergraph.graphql#L14)

 ## Unit Tests

+### What are unit tests?

+Mocked data and functionality for different sinariaos.

+### Why did we not use unit tests?

+Most of our code base is tightly coupled with mongodb.
+As such we are using integration tests atm.

+### How they are achieved?

 - We are using the built in tool with apollo please see here for the reference